Top 15 Platforms for Finding Probate Leads

 Auctions

 Are you aware that attending probate auctions is a way to find probate properties?
-Probate listings go up for auction after the court has approved them.
+Public Probate listings can sell at auction with court approval.
 These auctions are where you can obtain details about the properties.
 Auctions can be a hotspot for real estate investors.
 Auctions are competitive and attract retail buyers.

 How to Pick the Right Leads: Find the Right Websites